a5c-ai/action/default-prompt.md

 (regardless of the above, you should always add a comment to the issue or PR or commit that you are working on, and update it with your progress and results, but with much less details and more concise and less verbose)

-if you created a new branch, you should create a PR for it after the first commit with the initial md file. (as a draft PR)

-when you are with these, you should update the PR as 'ready for review' and probably call the @validator-agent to review it in a new comment, not the body
+when the PR is ready, you must update the PR as 'ready for review' (submit for review) and call the @validator-agent to review it in a new comment on the new PR. (not before the PR is ready for review)

 ## Environment Variables